 Solution 4: Choose Mobile Network Automatically

-All Android devices can easily try this solution.
-The mobile network will be automatically chosen by the device and it should help you solve the problem.
-To choose the mobile network automatically follow these steps:
+All Android devices can quickly try this solution.
+The device will automatically choose the mobile network, and it should help you solve the problem.
+To select the mobile network, automatically follow these steps:

 - Go to the Settings menu of your device